AMEX: Android Multi-annotation Expo Dataset for Mobile GUI Agents: Android Multi-annotation EXpo (AMEX)

 \subsection{Data Collection Pipeline}

 An overview of the data collection pipeline is illustrated in Figure~\ref{fig:pipeline}.
 The raw data is collected through two methods: human instruction-following GUI manipulations and autonomous GUI controls.
-Human GUI manipulations involve recording stepwise operations for each instruction, and simultaneously storing screenshots and each screen's XML data before each stepwise operation.
+Human GUI manipulations involve recording stepwise operations for each instruction, and simultaneously storing screenshots and each screen's Extensible Markup Language (XML) data.
 In parallel, an autonomous script controls emulators to collect additional screenshots and their XMLs.
 These two subsets comprise the entire raw dataset.
 Then for each screenshot, initial bounding boxes of interactive elements and their in-app descriptions (if available) are parsed from the corresponding XML.
 Human annotators then review each screenshot to filter out all the misaligned boxes, which serve as the interactive element grounding annotations.
-With the in-app descriptions, GPT generates the functionalities of the selected elements and provides descriptions for the whole screenshot.
-Human annotators then further check the descriptions of functionalities.
-More detailed methods are discussed in the following sections and Appendix~\ref{app:desc-detail}.
+With the in-app descriptions, GPT and Gemini generates the functionalities of the selected elements and provides descriptions for the whole screenshot.
+Annotators then further check the quality of the descriptions of functionalities.
+More details are discussed in the following sections and Appendix~\ref{app:collection-details}.